Progressive Los Angeles Cuisine.

 Utilizing classical French cooking techniques, Walker specializes in folding hints of fresh Asian and Latin flavors into his dishes.
 He selects ingredients that complement each other and reveal themselves to the palate in layers, transforming the dining experience into an exotic culinary journey.
 He has worked alongside some of the very best culinary minds, including Ludo Lefebvre, Jackie Keller, Jenny Cook, Noah Rosen, Wayne Elias, Sherry Yard, and Chris Blobaum.

-Walker currently has a dual role at the St. Joseph Center in Venice, California.
-He is the Program Manager and instructor of the Culinary Training Program, a program that provides training for individuals with multiple barriers to employment.
+Walker formerly fulfilled a dual role at the St. Joseph Center in Venice, California.
+He was the Program Manager and instructor of the Culinary Training Program, a program that provides training for individuals with multiple barriers to employment.
 D. Brandon gives back to his community with hopes of repopulating the country's kitchens with truly extraordinary chefs.
-He also serves as the Executive Chef at Bread & Roses Café, the off-site establishment where they feed the homeless with gourmet meals, five days a week.
-Additionally, he has a full-service catering company, Commis Catering, and recently was crowned CHOPPED CHAMPION on The Food Network.
+He also served as the Executive Chef at Bread & Roses Café, the off-site establishment where they feed the homeless with gourmet meals, five days a week.
+Additionally, he has a full-service catering company, and recently was crowned CHOPPED CHAMPION on The Food Network.
 His other media credits include Evan Kleinman's Good Food, Culinary Journey, CNN, KTLA News, ABC News, and countless newspapers, including The Los Angeles Times and Chicago Tribune, website blogs and other publications, not to mention his catering company’s extensive celebrity clientele.
-Walker serves as personal chef to hip-hop mogul Russell Simmons and Academy Award winner Helen Hunt.
+Walker also served as personal chef to hip-hop mogul Russell Simmons and Academy Award winner Helen Hunt.

 Walker is currently working on a book, based on his philosophy of improvisational cooking which was developed during his years of utilizing random donations to produce cohesive dishes.
 Seeking to take cooks of all levels on a transformative journey to what he calls “off recipe”, the chef focuses on proportion, method, locality and products which people already have on hand in their pantries or freezers.
 He hopes to contribute proceeds from the book to feeding the homeless.